 The takeaway

 According to Hootsuite, people aren’t confident about advertising on Pinterest.
-However in our opinion, this is because Pinterest isn’t as well-known an advertising platform as platforms like LinkedIn, Instagram, and YouTube.
+In our opinion, this is because Pinterest isn’t as well-known an advertising platform as platforms like LinkedIn, Instagram, and YouTube.

 Pinterest Ads is hard to beat if you want a visual-centric platform that is highly targeted, has low levels of competition, and high purchase-intent levels.